-I made the mistake of reading Trader Joes list of new summer products and these copycat Trader Joes Corn Cookie Mix looked so tempting.
-I thought the kids would love them and maybe, just maybe!
-I could enjoy them too.
-But…no. They have gluten in them.
-But….
+I was reading the Trader Joes list of new summer products and these copycat Trader Joes Corn Cookie Mix looked so tempting!

 Child 1: Sugar cookie